The best day trips from Bologna for food lovers

 But it's the structure of the city, redesigned by Ercole I to enlarge and protect Ferrara from the enemies, that is astonishing in its perfect proportion.

-Since 1995 Ferrara is a UNESCO heritage site, and it's not difficult to understand why.
+Since 1995 Ferrara has been a UNESCO heritage site, and it's not difficult to understand why.

-Rent a bike (Ferrara is one of the European cities of bike) and ride through tiny streets or on the city walls that fence the centre.
+Rent a bike (Ferrara is one of the European cities of bike) and ride through tiny streets or on the city walls that fence the center.

 If you have a car, you can drive 30 minutes to visit Comacchio, a small village with canals famous for its eel tradition.